Skip to main content

 While over-consumption is a concern for many at Christmas, others may not have enough.
 Food banks have warned that it may be another busy and difficult winter, and they themselves continue to face challenges from rising costs of energy.
 Food scarcity and inequality also continue to be a major concern globally.
 Consider volunteering at your food bank in the run-up.

 Many cities and towns host community meals on Christmas day or during December.
-Although Google doesn't redeem its tax avoidance behaviours by allowing this, a quick search on ‘helping the community at Christmas’ can be useful in this case!
+A quick internet search on ‘helping the community at Christmas’ could help you find local options.

 In addition, loneliness and isolation are another recognised feature of modern living.
 Reaching out and helping others around us, and sharing what we have, has been a key element in festivals throughout history, and also lies at the core of many ethical codes.